 Printed copies of slides may have some benefit to the audience, but if you can make handouts that present the material in a more effective way according to your purpose in having handouts, then do it.
-For example, if you only want to give supplementary supporting detail or references, then just give those, or if you want the audience to have quotes you are discussing, just print those... in either case, don't use the slide format-it looks a little lazy.
+For example, if you only want to give supplementary supporting detail or references, then just give those, or if you want the audience to have quotes you are discussing, just print those... in either case, don't use the slide format-it may look a little lazy.

 Consider digital alternatives, such as offering to send email or SNS with that information for later reference.
-This will allow you to make and sustain contact with people.
+This will help you to make and sustain contact with people.

-Or you can make it possible for the audience to access material online.
+Or you can make it possible for the audience to access material online, even though a QR code on a slide.
 This access could happen even during your presentation since many people have constant online access.
 But be careful of sending the audience online when you're talking... you're sending them to the "devil's playground"!
 And, again, be careful of putting unpublished or copyrighted material online.